magicbell/magicbell-ruby/README.md

    You can use it to create a notification in your MagicBell project etc.

-2. Can BCC your ActionMailer email notifications to MagicBell if you rather not use MagicBell's API in your Rails application.

-   MagicBell will create an in-app notification from any email notification that's blind copied to it.

-3. Helps you calculate the HMAC for a user's email or external_id when you turn on [HMAC Authentication](https://developer.magicbell.io/docs/turn-on-hmac-authentication) for your MagicBell project
+2. Helps you calculate the HMAC for a user's email or external_id when you turn on [HMAC Authentication](https://developer.magicbell.io/docs/turn-on-hmac-authentication) for your MagicBell project

 <img width="415" alt="MagicBell Notification Inbox" src="https://files.readme.io/c09b21a-image1.png">